Validation (gang membership)

-Validation is a legal process in the United States where criminal justice authorities (prison officials, parole officers, police officers, or prosecutors) designate that a person is a member of a gang.
-Once a person is validated as a gang member, the person is subject to increased sentences, harsher punishments (such as solitary confinement) and more restrictive parole rules.
+Validation is a legal process in the United States in which criminal justice authorities (prison officials, parole officers, police officers, or prosecutors) designate a person as a member of a gang.
+Once a person is validated as a gang member, the person is subject to increased sentences, harsher punishments (such as solitary confinement), and more restrictive parole rules.

-To validate a person as a gang member, the officials generally must provide evidence of several factors, such as tattoos, photographs, admissions, clothing, etc. The list of criteria for the state of California is found in California Code of Regulations Title 15, Article 10 3375.3 and 3378.2.
+To validate a person as a gang member, officials generally must provide evidence of several factors, such as tattoos, photographs, admissions, and clothing.
+The list of criteria for the state of California is found in California Code of Regulations Title 15, Article 10, 3375.3 and 3378.2.

-The legal requirements for validating a person are much lower than the requirements for conviction of a crime.
+The legal requirements for validating a person are much lower than those for convicting a person of a crime.

 Film and television

-In the 2017 film Shot Caller, the main character, Jacob Harlon, played by Nikolaj Coster-Waldau is validated by law enforcement as being a member of a gang in one of the final scenes.
+In the 2017 film Shot Caller, the main character, Jacob Harlon, played by Nikolaj Coster-Waldau, is validated by law enforcement as a gang member in one of the final scenes.